 Veterans who served in Korea during the Korean War have continued to decline and the average age of those that have served and are members is seventy-five plus years.
-The continued successful operation of the Association is dependent on recruitment of members that have served since the war and are currently serving.
+The continued successful operation of the Association is dependent on recruitment of members that have served since the Korean Armistice Agreement signed on July 27, 1953.
+The Armistice Agreement was designed to "insure a complete cessation of hostilities and of all acts of armed force in Korea until a final peaceful settlement is achieved."
+No "final peaceful settlement" has yet been achieved.